 I'm uncertain of corn from cans; we in the main enjoy foods that are in season.
 There are many warnings that the plastic lining is carcinogenic, so we avoid them in any case.
-When you have seen the amount of suffering from tumours that every doctor has witnessed, one becomes more focused on what we eat and lifestyle in general; it is no fun way to die.
+When you have seen the amount of suffering from tumours that every doctor has witnessed, one becomes more focused on what to eat and lifestyle in general; it is no fun way to die.

 There is roughly 3/4 cup of corn on one average-sized cob.

-We don't believe in counting calories and calculating the need for every vitamin and mineral; it totally ruins our love of food.
+We don't believe in counting calories and calculating the need for every vitamin and mineral; it totally ruins the love of food.
 So we work on broad principles; just regularly get more magnesium from corn and beans.

 Lima beans are our favourite and very easy to grow; they continue producing for months.
-According to Healthline 1 cup weighs 170 grams and contains about a third of your daily requirement of magnesium.
+According to Healthline one cup weighs 170 grams and contains about a third of your daily requirement of magnesium.

 Corn and beans have been a staple since time immemorial; the magnesium is just one reason.
 Unrefined like this they have a very low glycemic-index; they have little effect on your blood glucose.
 Together they also give a better balance of the essential amino acids we all need; children and the elderly need extra protein.

 In fact they help reduce fasting blood glucose and lower the risk of getting type-2 diabetes.

-One can become utterly neurotic worrying about whether one has had enough of this or that mineral or vitamin; or the great multitude of important phytochemicals.
-If one simply aims for ten or more coloured foods, plenty of legumes and unrefined grains, you'll be home and dry.
+One can become utterly neurotic worrying about whether one has had enough of this or that mineral; or the great multitude of important vitamins and phytonutrients.

 Corn and lima beans is often called succotash.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,